SamPom100/UnusualVolumeDetector/README.md

 This scans every ticker on the market, gets their last 6 months of volume history, and alerts you when a stock's volume exceeds 10 standard deviations from the mean within the last 3 days. (these numbers are all adjustable).

+How to run this:

+-download your favorite Python IDE.
+(I use VSCode)

+-get my script from GitHub

+-open the script in your IDE and install all required dependancies by typing pip install -r requirements.txt into the IDE's terminal.
+You can get to the the terminal on VSC by pressing CMD and ` at the same time.

+-run the code and it will print out results into the terminal

 ![j67nuj3cl0e51](https://user-images.githubusercontent.com/28206070/88943805-8d1ea080-d251-11ea-81ed-04138e21bf1f.png)